dynamicweb/Swift/README.md

 1. Prepare the hosting environment
 2. Install the Dynamicweb application
 3. Set up a website in IIS Manager and add the Swift-folder as a virtual directory
-4. Download the [Swift Product Image folder](https://doc.dynamicweb.com/Files/Files/Releases/Swift/Swift-v1.14.0/Swift_20220901_DemoProductImages.zip "Download Swift Product Image folder") and insert the folder here `Swift/Files/Files/Images/Products`
+4. Download the [Swift Product Image folder](https://doc.dynamicweb.com/Files/Files/Releases/Swift/Swift-v1.19.0/Swift_20230224_DemoProductImages.zip "Download Swift Product Image folder") and insert the folder here `Swift/Files/Files/Images/Products`
 5. Build the Swift design
 6. Install the Swift database & connect solution to it
 7. Log in and install a license

 ## Requirements
+* **Swift 1.19.0** requires **Dynamicweb version 9.15.2** or newer
 * **Swift 1.18.0** requires **Dynamicweb version 9.15.1** or newer
 * **Swift 1.17.0** requires **Dynamicweb version 9.14.6** or newer
 * **Swift 1.16.0** requires **Dynamicweb version 9.14.5** or newer